Can we detect/read barcodes on panels?

 • In panels marked as Multi Hot Spots, we exclude 33% of the hottest panels

-• For the other panels, we leave them mean to be calculated on the full distribution
+• For the other panels, we leave the mean to be calculated on the full distribution

 How accurate are the temperature measurements of the platform?

 The temperature measurements on the platform come directly from the camera itself.
-Absolute temperatures are heavily reliant on changing weather conditions, wind, thermal drift in the sensor, etc. These elements and the accuracy of the temperature measurements are related to the hardware used to acquire the measurements.
-You will be able to find these specifications under the manufacturers specification document.
+Absolute temperatures rely heavily on changing weather conditions, wind, thermal drift in the sensor, etc. These elements and the accuracy of the temperature measurements are related to the hardware used to acquire the measurements.
+You can find these specifications under the manufacturer's specification document.

-We can provide some insights on what we have found and what you can expect from the temperature measurements.
+We can provide some insights into what we have found and what you can expect from the temperature measurements.
 In practice, the relative temperature differences are more accurate than the absolute ones.
-We can count on about 0.5℃ accuracy on the relative ones (difference between two points close to one another), and up to 5℃ in absolute temperatures (the temperature of one specific point).
-This of course only applies on the solar panels, the absolute temperature measurements on other elements may be very off
+We can count on about 0.5℃ accuracy on the relative ones (the difference between two points close to one another) and up to 5℃ in absolute temperatures (the temperature of one specific point).
+This, of course, only applies to solar panels.
+The absolute temperature measurements on other elements may be very off

 Did this answer your question?